Book Info:

 Can an adult be an orphan?
 Sure feels that way.

-An orphan at twenty-seven.
-Too old for Daddy Warbucks to swoop in and adopt me into a life of wealth.
-No adorable mutt by my side to listen to my sad story.
+and adopt me into a life of wealth.
+No adorable mutt by my side to listen to my

-I dont even have cats.
+I don’t even have cats.

-The last pet I had was a depressed goldfish.
-He could barely muster up the interest to do laps around his bowl.
-I could totally relate to him feeling trapped, living a monotonous existence without purpose or passion.
+muster up the interest to do laps around his bowl.
+I could totally relate to

-My entire life has been spent in this faded upstate town, long past its prime.
-Whatever good or interesting that could happen here, already has.
-Tethered here by my family and small town expectations, Ive tried to make the most of growing up in a place where success is an echo and hope is a memory.
+has.
+Tethered here by my family and small town expectations, I’ve tried to make the most of growing up in a

-Now theres no reason to stay.
+Now there’s no reason to

-A strange sense of freedom expands my ribcage as I inhale the thick, humid air of the New York August day.
+A strange sense of freedom expands my ribcage as I inhale the

 Now I can go anywhere.
 Adventure and the open road await.